Athens THRIVe at Family Connection - Communities In Schools

 Our Mission

-Athens THRIVe seeks to foster collaborative community partnerships to promote family permanency and healthy outcomes within the child welfare system by creating equitable access to services, strengthening caregiver relationships, empowering parents, and advocating for inclusive policies that support environments for families to flourish.
+Athens THRIVe seeks to foster collaborative community partnerships to promote family permanency and healthy outcomes within the child welfare system by expanding access to services, strengthening caregiver relationships, empowering parents, and promoting policies that support environments for families to flourish.

 Our Vision